-We have audited the financial statements of Redeem International (a nonprofit organization), which comprise the statement of financial position as of March 31, 2022, and the related statements of activities, expenses by function and natural classification, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Redeem International (a nonprofit organization), which comprise the statements of financial position as of March 31, 2023 and 2022, and the related statements of activities, expenses by function and natural classification, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Redeem International as of March 31, 2022, and the changes in its net assets and its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of Redeem International as of March 31, 2023 and 2022, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.